enkidevs/curriculum/General/Networking/what-are-tcp-and-udp.md

 The simplicity of `UDP` reduces the overhead[2] of other protocols and can be adequate for some applications such as real-time media streams or broadcasts.

 Protocols such as **DHCP** and **VOIP** work on top of `UDP`.

 ---
+### Footnotes

+[1:protocol naming convention]
+Protocol acronyms that end with an `s` usually refer to the **secure** (encrypted, authenticated, etc.) version of some protocol.

+For example, `HTTPS` refers to the secure extension of `HTTP`.

+[2:overhead]
+Overhead, in Computer Science, means any form of excess or indirect computation, time, memory, bandwidth or other resources required to complete a specific task.

+---
 ## Practice